There’s no simple analogy to describe an income statement —the insight it provides into your business is almost unparalleled.

+What does the income statement reveal?
 An income statement calculates your business’ revenue, expenses, and net profit over a particular period of time.
 Also known as the profit and loss statement, it is one of the three major financial statements (in addition to the balance sheet and cash flow statement) you need to report your company’s financial performance.

 Unlike the cash flow statement, the income statement accounts for all revenues and expenses at the point of transaction, rather than when cash is actually exchanged.
 So if you make a sale on credit, that will be reported on your income statement immediately, where you include that on the cash flow statement only when you receive the money.

 What items appear on the income statement?